teiniker/teiniker-lectures-arduino/io-ports/README.md

 A **10K resistor** is a good value for a pullup or pulldown resistor.

+### Digital Input (With Internal Pull-Up Resistor)
+There are **20K pullup resistors built into the Atmega chip** that can be accessed from software.
+These built-in pullup resistors are accessed by setting the `pinMode()` as **INPUT_PULLUP**.
+This effectively **inverts the behavior of the INPUT mode**, where HIGH means the sensor is off, and LOW means the sensor is on.

 # Analog Ports

 The analog pins can be used identically to the digital pins, using the aliases A0